Police Staff College

 The new Police Staff College has 17 classrooms plus a computer suite, and accommodation for over 300 students.
 The college will be a centre of excellence for the learning and education of the Senior Leadership of ANP.
 EUPOL staff has been working very closely with The Major General and his training department, including approximately 35 trainers, to ensure that the transition from EUPOL to Afghan led management and organisation of the staff college has been managed.

 In addition a Leadership Competency Framework for the ANP and a High Potential Development Scheme (HPDS) has been developed.
 The Competency Framework can be used for the purposes of recruitment, selection, promotion, self-development, training, performance assessment and compilation of job descriptions.
 The primary aim of the HPDS, is to identify officers with the potential to achieve the highest ranks in the service and to ensure they are equipped with the required skills to become highly effective in senior executive management, command and leadership roles.

 Crime Management College

-The Crime Management college is currently located at the Central Training Centre, providing training to experienced and senior detectives.
+The New Crime Management college has been inaugurated in March, providing training to experienced and senior detectives.